rrousselGit/state_notifier/README.md

 - It allows solving some common problems with the original [ChangeNotifier]/[ValueNotifier] and/or their combination with [provider].

-For example, by using `notifier` instead of the original [ValueNotifier], then you get:
+For example, by using `state_notifier` instead of the original [ValueNotifier], then you get:

 - A significant simplification of the integration with [provider]